What are the Different Levels of Contingent Workforce Engagement?

 Further examples of this dedication include the beginning movements in policies and procedures that make sourcing, engaging, paying, retaining and re-engaging independent talent both simple and compliant.

 Once policies and procedures are in place, it’s important to sound the horn, so to speak.

-A number of organizations, such as PwC, have recently declared that they want to attract independent contractors, and have adopted an understanding that leveraging independence is not only necessary, but also strategically healthy.
+A number of organizations, such as PwC and Salesforce, have recently declared that they want to attract independent contractors, and have adopted an understanding that leveraging independence is not only necessary, but also strategically healthy.